This post may include affiliate links. Thank you for your support.

 • Pair with a Side Salad: A crisp green salad with a light vinaigrette works beautifully to balance the richness of the soup.
 I personally love my chopped submarine salad here.

-• Serve with Zucchini Rice or Noodles (Zoodles): For a low-carb alternative to pasta, add a few scoops of zucchini noodles or riced zucchini to your soup.
-It will absorb the soup’s rich flavors and provide a light, healthy twist.
+• Serve with Zucchini Rice or Zoodles: For a low-carb alternative to pasta, add a few scoops of zucchini noodles or riced zucchini to your soup.

 Storing leftovers

-• Refrigerator: Once you’ve made the chicken parmesan soup recipe, be sure to transfer it out of the warm soup pot so the noodles don’t overcook and turn mushy.
-Allow to it to cool completely to room temperature – I do this right in the storage container with the lid off.
-Once the soup is completely cool, cover the container with a tight fitting lid and store the soup in the fridge for up to 3 to 4 days.
+• Refrigerator Storage: After making this recipe for chicken parmesan soup, be sure to immediately transfer it out of the warm soup pot so the noodles don’t overcook and turn mushy.
+Then, allow the soup to cool completely to room temperature and store in an airtight container in the fridge for up to 3 to 4 days.

-• Separate the Pasta (Preferred): If you prefer your pasta to stay firm (instead of broken apart and mushy), it’s best to freeze the soup without the pasta.
-You can store the tomato and chicken soup base in the freezer.
-Then, reheat the soup according to the instructions above and add in freshly cooked pasta before serving for the best texture.
+• Freezing Instructions – Separate the Pasta: If you prefer your pasta to stay firm (instead of broken apart and mushy), it’s best to freeze this chicken parmigiana soup without the pasta.
+You can store the soup base in the freezer for up to 3 months.
+Then, thaw overnight in the fridge and reheat the soup according to the instructions above, adding in freshly cooked pasta before serving.

 Cheyanne